Janet wears a blue hi-vis jacket and a blue cap and carries a megaphone. Protesters stand behind her with signs.

 We don’t have to accept a system that puts billionaire wealth over people and the planet.
 There’s a better way, one that values fairness, sustainability, and equality.

 We need to start taxing the super-rich.
 Greater taxation is not the only answer to the inequality crisis, but it is a fundamental part of it.
 It's time for governments to shake off decades of failed ideology, and rich elite influence.
-It's time for them to do the right thing: tax the rich more.
+It's time for them to do the right thing: tax the super-rich more.

-The revenues raised from a new wave of progressive taxes could then be used to build a fairer, more equal and sustainable future for us all.
+The revenues raised from a new wave of progressive taxes could be used to build a fairer, more equal and sustainable future for us all.

 Oxfam is calling for every country to implement a mix of taxes that would ensure the richest 1% pay significantly higher tax rates.

-What can you do to help tackle inequality?
+What can you do to fight inequality?

 A fairer world is within reach if we come together and demand a system that values everyone, no matter who we are.

 When we recognise our shared humanity, we can build a future where everyone has the chance to thrive.
-It’s not just a dream—it’s something we can create by lifting each other up and demanding change.
+It’s not just a dream - it’s something we can create by lifting each other up and demanding change.